carbidethegreate/agentcoder/README.md

 1. Deploy the worker and open the app.
 2. Connect to a repository.
 3. Enter some content in the `.env` box and click **Save .env**.
-4. Verify in the network panel that the request to `/api/env` uses the `POST` method and returns a successful response.
+4. Verify in the network panel that the request to `/api/env` uses the `PUT` method and returns a successful response.